Plan Your Draft Experience

 What are the best transportation options for getting to the NFL Draft area?

 Attendees are strongly encouraged to use public transportation due to high traffic.
-Pittsburgh's 'T' light rail system is a fantastic option and often runs free between Downtown and the North Shore (where Acrisure Stadium is located).
 Additional options include rideshare services, buses, or pre-booking garage parking in the Downtown Pittsburgh area.

 How do I get between the two Draft sites?